Your Routable Sandbox

 5-10 minutes after adding the account, refresh the page and you will see an option to verify the deposits.
 For the amounts, you can fill in any two values under $0.10 cents (e.g. $0.01, $0.09).

-The sandbox environment sends all email notifications to a pre-defined email address, in order to avoid sending test emails to real recipients.
+The sandbox environment sends all email notifications to the email address of the "owner" TeamMember of the sandbox workspace, in order to avoid sending many test emails to real recipients.
+For test invitations or Payable and Receivable emails, you may need to forward these emails if you need external users to interact with them.

 When we work with you to create a sandbox account, we'll make sure to ask you for a preferred email address.